• HOME

 By A/B testing landing pages over time, you can gain a holistic understanding of user behavior and improve the overall user experience of your marketing campaigns.

-Types of A/B tests: What can you A/B test on landing pages?
+What to A/B test on landing pages?

 Deciding what to test on your landing page is crucial.
 You can choose any element on the landing page as your variable, from headline to call to action.
 However, remember, irrespective how you decide to do your landing page testing, it is crucial to test one element at a time to get meaningful results.